print logo

 • The State's updated travel timeframes determining allowable reimbursement of M&IE are as follows:

-M&IE Timeframes for Out-of-State (Department of State Locations) Travel:
+M&IE Timeframes for Out-of-Country (Department of State Locations) Travel:

 Federal Department of State M&IE Rates Apply